 Melanoma, which arises from the malignant transformation of melanocytes, is a type of cancer that is becoming increasingly common.
-Although Head and Neck Mucosal Melanoma (HNMM) is an uncommon malignancy, its incidence has been increasing in recent decades.
-[1,2].
-HNMM has an incidence of 1 to 4% of all melanomas and 0.03% of all cancer diagnoses [3].
+Although head and neck mucosal melanoma (HNMM) is an uncommon malignancy, its incidence has been increasing in recent decades.
+[1, 2].
+HNMM has an incidence of 1-4% of all melanomas and 0.03% of all cancer diagnoses [3].
 The outlook for patients with this tumor is poor, as it tends to recur locally and metastasize to distant sites.
-Published 5-year survival rates vary from 17.1 up to 40% [1,4].
-Mucosal melanomas affect men and women equally and are uncommon during the first three decades of life.
-[4].
+Published five-year survival rates vary from 17.1 up to 40% [1, 4].
+Mucosal melanomas affect males and females equally and are uncommon during the first three decades of life [4].

-Mucosal melanoma can develop in various mucosal locations, but it is most commonly detected in the head and neck region, as well as in the anogenital and visual tracts [5].
+Mucosal melanoma can develop in various mucosal locations, but it is most detected in the head and neck region, as well as in the anogenital and visual tracts [5].

-It is estimated that 40% to 60% of mucosal melanomas occur in the head and neck region.
-The most common sites of Head and Neck Mucosal Melanoma (HNMM) include the nasal cavity, paranasal sinuses, oral cavity, pharynx, and larynx [3, 6].
+It is estimated that 40-60% of mucosal melanomas occur in the head and neck region.
+The most common sites of HNMM include the nasal cavities, paranasal sinuses, oral cavity, pharynx, and larynx [3, 6].

 The most common subsite of mucosal melanoma in the larynx is supraglottis followed by glottis, with hoarseness of voice being the major symptom.
-Sixty percent of patients present with metastasis to neck lymph nodes, while another 60% develop distant metastases [7].
+A total of 60% of patients present with metastasis to neck lymph nodes, while another 60% develop distant metastases [7].

-Symptoms of Head and Neck Mucosal Melanoma (HNMM) can be nonspecific, such as throat pain, hoarseness, or even asymptomatic.
+Symptoms of HNMM can be nonspecific, such as throat pain, hoarseness, or even asymptomatic.
 Due to the location and aggressive nature of this type of cancer, it often goes unnoticed until it has reached an advanced stage, resulting in a poor prognosis [3].
-As a result, the majority of patients are diagnosed late in the disease course when the cancer has already spread to other parts of the body.
+As a result, many patients are diagnosed late in the disease course when the cancer has already spread to other parts of the body.

-Treating HNMM is an extremely difficult task because there is currently no therapeutic approach that has shown significant improvement in treatment outcomes [4].
+Treating HNMM is an extremely arduous task because there is currently no therapeutic approach that has shown significant improvement in treatment outcomes [4].

-Additionally, during the COVID-19 pandemic, it is expected that there will be delays in diagnosis and an increase in advanced cases of head and neck cancer (HNC) due to disruptions in cancer screening and diagnosis [8].
+Additionally, during the COVID-19 pandemic, it is expected that there will be delays in diagnosis and an increase in advanced cases of head and neck cancer due to disruptions in cancer screening and diagnosis [8].
 The COVID-19 crisis has had a significant impact on every stage of the patient's journey from cancer diagnosis to treatment [9].